 “My apprenticeship has helped me gain a forklift stacking certificate and a good working relationship with others.”

 Not only do apprenticeships allow you to obtain first-hand experience in a working environment, they also give you the opportunity to obtain valuable credentials.
 We cannot praise this portion of the apprenticeship scheme enough, as it enables individuals to fully commit to their career.
 So even though this was Josh’s first warehousing qualification, it has prepared him for a bright future in goods distribution.

 Distribution & Warehousing NVQ Level 2

 Matt is a perfect example of how an apprenticeship can lead to a career at the end of the course.
-He completed his apprenticeship two years ago and has stayed on to work at Philip Morris and Son full time as a Warehouse Operative.
+He completed his apprenticeship two years ago and has stayed on to work at Philip Morris and Son full time now as a Warehouse Supervisor.
 Like many of our apprentices Matt wanted to gain first-hand experience in the workplace: